WanderLOVE: Into Chesapeake's Outdoors

 After you've worked up an appetite on the trails, take a leisurely drive to Big Woody's Bar and Grill Great Bridge location.
 Here you can watch the sunset over the water alongside wings, wraps, and burgers.
 Plus, check their online schedule for opportunities to catch live local music.

-For a post-meal Instagramable moment, head to Courtyard Square Park to see the Chesapeake edition LOVEworks, a six-foot wood-carved sign depicting some of the natural wildlife you're bound to come across during your travels.
+For a post-meal Instagramable moment, head to Judge Eileen Olds Courtyard Park to see the Chesapeake edition LOVEworks, a six-foot wood-carved sign depicting some of the natural wildlife you're bound to come across during your travels.
 Once you've snapped your pic next to bears, otters, and crabs, make sure to post it using the hashtags #PeakeLOVE and #LOVEVA to let others take part in your adventure.

 Whether, you're crossing bridges, gliding through canals, or hiking trails, there's plenty of nature to escape to in Chesapeake, VA.
 Get that road trip started!